-Truth be told, the best stock broker for you will depend on what your investment goals are.
-Everyone has different reasons for wanting to enter the stock market, which is why we have carefully selected a range of brokers that can facilitate the needs of all investors.
+Truth be told, the best stock broker for you will depend on what your trading or investment goals are.
+Everyone has different reasons for wanting to enter the stock market, which is why we have carefully selected a range of brokers that can facilitate the needs of all traders and investors.

 - Trade shares on margin

 - Access 16000+ markets

 - Low fees and competitive spreads

 - Fast execution speeds

 With IC Markets, you can trade over 1600 large-cap Stocks CFDs across the ASX, NYSE and NASDAQ stock exchanges with superior execution and tight pricing exclusively on the IC Markets MetaTrader 5 platform.
 The MT5 platform offers advanced functionalities for both new and experienced traders who require world class execution and superior charting tools.
 IC Markets single stock CFD give traders the ability to trade the world’s most popular companies such as Apple, Facebook or BHP Billiton.

 - ASX, NASDAQ, NYSE